 The Haw Phra Kaew or Ho Phra Keo is a Buddhist shrine dating back to 1565 to house the Emerald Buddha.
 Haw Phra Kaew is now used as a museum.
 Here, some of the best examples of Laos religious art are displayed, as well as a small shop.
 A number of Buddhas are placed on the terrace and 6th-century stone sculptures at the main ordination hall.

 Haw Phra Kaew entrance fee is 5,000 kip per person.

 Where to stay in Vientiane

 Vientiane might be the capital of Laos, but with only around 200,000 inhabitants it’s far from your usual Asian hustle and bustle.
 So when you decide where to book, keep in mind that the city is very walkable.
-The only time you’ll really need transport is when you visit the Buddha Park.
+The only time you’ll really need transport is when you visit Buddha Park.

 We stayed at Bloom Boutique Hotel & Cafe and couldn’t recommend it more.
-The location was perfect, the rooms modern and the breakfast was delicious.
+The location was perfect, the rooms were modern and the breakfast was delicious.
 Our room was the Superior Double Room.